Carmentis/carmentis-docs-source/docs/how-to/manage-workspace.md

 ### Create an application
 To create an application, navigate to the **Application** section and click on the **New** button.
 A popup will prompt you to enter the name of the application you wish to create.
 After you submit the name, the application will be marked as pending until you publish it.
-For more information on how to configure your application, please refer to our [Configure your application](./configure-your-application) documentation page.

 ### Edit organization
 To edit the organization name, city, country, and website, navigate to the **Organization** section and select the